dehydratedpotato/IOAccessoryManager_testing/README.md

 😝

 Anyway, just messing around with some of the symbols in the tbd file and seeing what I can do.
-You can find all the symbols at libIOAccessoryManager.tbd somewhere in your developer frameworks.
+Just dumps data right now.
+You can find all the symbols at `libIOAccessoryManager.tbd` somewhere in your developer frameworks.
 Most of the methods return what you can see in the IORegistry already.
 There is also IOAccessoryPort methods, but haven't found IOServices that match the class.

 Maybe I'll figure out whats up with IOPort at some point.

+## Building
+You probably already know but just use the makefile.
+It'll produce a binary `main`.